 We also have a brand-new gold share basket to trade through CFDs, which tracks top Companies that engages in the acquisition, exploration, and development of gold in different countries around the world.
 This basket named Gold Rush ThematiX in the trading platform gives exposure to the largest gold stocks including Newmont, Barrick, and Franco-Nevada.

-Gold CFDs (contracts for difference) are leveraged products that only require a trader to deposit a small percentage of the overall trade value, which is referred to as margin requirement.
+Gold CFDs (contracts for difference) are leveraged products that only require a trader to deposit a small percentage of the overall trade value, which is referred to as a margin requirement.
 Unlike buying outright at the gold spot price, you do not own the underlying asset but agree to exchange the difference in value from the time difference between opening and closing the position.
-Please note that where there is the opportunity for profit from trading gold, there is an equal opportunity for losses.
-Read more about the meaning of CFDs here.
+Please note that where there is an opportunity for profit from trading gold, there is an equal opportunity for losses.

 Trading gold stocks and ETFs is a popular way to get indirect exposure to the price of the precious metal.